 #1 Knowing what makes you uniquely happy is important.

-The couples sit for a moment in silence processing the weight and results of not knowing what makes personal happiness.
-We spend the next few minutes exploring the difference between a superficial happiness (based on circumstances) and deep happiness or joy (based on the fruit of the spirit and the unique individual preferences and desires that uniquely make a you…YOU.)
+The couples sit for a moment in silence, processing the weight and results of not knowing what makes personal happiness.
+We spend the next few minutes exploring the difference between superficial happiness (based on circumstances) and deep happiness or joy (based on the fruit of the spirit and the unique individual preferences and desires that uniquely make you…YOU.)

 So one of the first personal assignments I give to a couple is to write a list of what makes each happy and joy-filled.
 In the following session, they spend time discussing their lists.
 It is NOT an easy assignment.
-It requires thought and prayerful soul searching.
-It is always easier to blame someone for your unhappiness rather than spending time discovering the desires of your heart.
+It requires thought and prayerful soul-searching.
+It is always easier to blame someone for your unhappiness rather than spend time discovering the desires of your heart.

 “Hope deferred makes the heart sick, but a desire fulfilled is a tree of life.”
 Proverbs 13:12

 When I’m filled with joy, I am more loving, kind, respectful, and yes, happy.
 But boy, oh boy, when I am lost in the “nobody and nothing can make me happy/joyful” feeling, look out!
 My household and my marriage begin to crumble under the dark cloud of my Eeyore attitude.
 I have a responsibility to bring my happy self to our marriage and my family.
 I need God’s help, and I need to make time to sit with my Creator and discover it for myself.
 It is no one’s job but mine.

 Many years ago, I applied for a job with a company that “gets this concept”.
 On the application was an unusual question, “What $10.00 gift would make you happy?”
 The question stumped me more than all the other questions!
 It was easy to answer queries about my experience or education.
 But If I can’t answer the $10.00 gift question, who can?
 This company knew that a happy employee is one who knows what makes personal happiness and joy.